-Marijuana, also known as cannabis and a handful of other names, is a plant that consists of cannabinoids which are the active ingredients responsible for the plants medicinal properties.
+Marijuana, also known as cannabis and a handful of other names, is a plant that consists of cannabinoids which are the active ingredients responsible for the plants' medicinal properties.
 The two popular cannabinoids are THC and CBD.
 THC is the psychoactive part of the plant that gives the proper high feeling that Snoop Dogg and Willie Nelson really like while CBD has a weaker effect and is what Karen from Pilates used to get rid of her inflammation.

-The plant is harvested and dried and sold in buds, known as flower, to be rolled into joints, packed into bowls, or baked into tasty treat referred to as edibles.
+The plant is harvested and dried and sold in buds, known as flower, to be rolled into joints, packed into bowls, or baked into tasty treats referred to as edibles.
 Cannabis is widely used to combat anxious feelings, chronic pain, and loss of appetite.

 There are two main strains of the plant that have distinct side effects.
-Sativa is the strain that is uplifting, gives energy and the euphoric feeling while Indica is a mellower strain that helps with sleep and gives that couch-locked feeling.
+Sativa is the strain that is uplifting, gives energy and a euphoric feeling while Indica is a mellower strain that helps with sleep and gives that couch-locked feeling.
 There are also hybrids and different percentages of THC available to make each strain different and to provide the perfect high.

 What are the Side Effects of Marijuana?